 I think I have always been a designer.
 When I was six years old and in primary school I drew logos of my name on everything, my father said I had an identity crisis.
 A classmate once saw my notebook and asked me why she couldn't draw such nice letters, up until then I thought everyone could do that, apparently that is not the case...

 Skip forward a few years.
-When I was 15 I tried to remake logos of well known brands in CorelDRAW, which came free with every computer.
+When I was 15 I tried to remake logos of well known brands in CorelDRAW, this software came free with every computer.
 Finding the right font was a challenge.
-I could print my designs on a dot-matrix-printer.
-Preeeep preeep.
+I printed my designs on the dot-matrix-printer.

 At university things became more sophisticated.
-Next to a lot of design theory I got to know the Adobe Suite which somehow became the industry standard.
-Industrial design is mostly three-dimensional, so I also learned SolidWorks and bit of MAYA.
+Next to a lot of design theory I got to know the Adobe Suite which is the industry standard (for some reason).
+Industrial design is mostly three-dimensional, so I also learned 3D design tools such as SolidWorks.

-I still draw a lot, I like to start any design on paper, but it quite quickly moves to the digital domain.
+I still draw a lot, I like to start a design on paper, but it quickly moves to the digital domain.
 I am a Adobe Illustrator envangelist, I have converted colleagues who were troubled by pixel-persuasion.
 The liberation that vectors offer must not be underestimated.

 If you want more details about me you can download my curriculum vitae below.

 Website was created with Mobirise